Photo © Jim Moyers

 I am licensed by the California Board of Behavioral Science as a Marriage and Family Therapist (MFT license #LMFT21697).
 I graduated in 1983 from John F. Kennedy University with a masters degree (MA) in transpersonal counseling psychology and have been licensed since 1986 when I began my psychotherapy practice.
 Despite the title of my license, I work primarily with adult individuals and couples.

 Please contact me for my current fee.
 I don't charge for an initial phone consultation but do charge for the first session.
 I believe that financial considerations should not limit access to psychotherapy and am glad to talk with you about a reduced fee or help you connect with other therapy options.
-Cash, check, debit or credit card are all acceptable forms of payment.
+Cash, check, debit/credit cards or health savings account are all acceptable forms of payment.

 About Medical Insurance